-ADSs sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
-Any ADSs sold by the underwriters to securities dealers may be sold at a discount of up to \$0.612 per ADS from the initial public offering price.
-After the initial offering of the ADSs, the representatives may change the offering price and the other selling terms.
+ADSs sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus.
+Any ADSs sold by the underwriters to securities dealers may be sold at a discount of up to \$0.651 per ADS from the public offering price.
+After the public offering of the ADSs, the representatives may change the offering price and the other selling terms.
 The offering of the ADSs by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.
 The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the ADSs offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions.

-We, our directors, executive officers, existing shareholders and holders of share-based awards have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of their ordinary shares or ADSs or any securities convertible into or exchangeable for our ordinary shares or ADSs during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of the representatives.
+We, our directors and executive officers and the selling shareholders have agreed, subject to certain exceptions, not to offer, sell, or dispose of any shares of our share capital or securities convertible into or exchangeable or exercisable for any shares of our share capital during the 90-day period following the date of this prospectus.
 See "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.